 Wind-dispersed seeds mean that reeds can be a familiar sight in wetland areas, and their dominant growth habit can often mean it’s a fight for survival with other natives.
 They have that brown accent we are looking for though, thanks to the large population of tiny female flowers that make up that unmistakable, spongey brown column.

 Do you know of any other brown flowers?
-If so, leave a comment, or tag me on Instagram with #PlantGeeksRule
+If so, leave a comment below, or tag me on Instagram with #PlantGeeksRule

 Michael has been involved with gardening and plants since he was just five years old.
 He is a self-professed Plant Geek, and was listed in the Sunday Times top 20 most influential people in the gardening world, thanks to his plant hunter role at Thompson & Morgan.